turbot/flowpipe/README.md

 ## Developing

-If you want to help develop the core Flowpipe binary, these are the steps to build it.
+If you want to help develop the Flowpipe binary, these are the steps to build it.

 <details>
 <summary>Clone</summary>